gamblevore/PicoMsg/README.md

     (if the send is not instant). */

         int         QueueBytesRemaining;
-    /* The allowed size for unread messages.
+    /* The allowed combined-size for unread messages.
 There is no hard limit, except the size of an int.
 Set it to 2GB if you want.
 8MB default. */

         int         Noise;